abazzical/mushroomRanges/README.md

 Kõljalg, U., Larsson, K.H., Abarenkov, K., Nilsson, R.H., Alexander, I.J., Eberhardt, U., Erland, S., Høiland, K., Kjøller, R., & Larsson, E. 2005.
 UNITE: a database providing web‐based methods for the molecular identification of ectomycorrhizal fungi.
 New Phytol.
 166:1063-1068.

 How unlikely that you would read until the end!
 If you looked at the scripts, you can guess from the clumsy code that I am not a computer scientist.
-They are here for the sake of transparency and while I tried to make them understandable, I was not writing them as a tool for general use.
-Get in touch if you would like more information about the analysis, and you can also read the paper here:
+These scripts don't do anything particularly fancy, they are here for the sake of transparency and while I tried to make them understandable, I was not writing them as a tool for general use.
+Get in touch if you would like more information about the analysis.